 PRECICE STRYDE Recall: NuVasive Nail Evaluated for Biological Safety

-The PRECICE STRYDE limb lengthening device was recalled in the UK in January of this year, followed by a voluntary recall in February in the USA.
+The PRECICE STRYDE limb lengthening device was recalled in the UK in January of 2021, followed by a voluntary recall in February 2021 in the USA.
 This may sound scary, but it’s great news Nuvasive is re-evaluating STRYDE proactively rather than waiting for a disaster.
 Don’t worry – we’ll explain what exactly is happening and the next best options available.

 Why Was the STRYDE Nail Recalled?

 According to Dr. Dror Paley, head of Paley Orthopedic and Spine Institute and inventor of PRECICE as well as STRYDE, a patient in the UK had complained of pain in her bones.
 When her surgeon investigated, he found changes in her bone structure around the telescopic junction of the nail .

 The STRYDE nail was removed, and corrosion was found at the junction of the male and female sections.
 This finding, combined with reports of bony abnormalities and soft tissue changes, caused concerns over pain and even the possibility of cancer.

 This prompted the MHRA to get NSO involved, leading to a voluntary recall of all PRECICE devices, including titanium devices, for biocompatibility testing in the UK.